 Here at the Center for Sharing, the development of servant leaders and the communities they serve are our primary focus.
 We believe that at the heart of every life-giving project or program is a group of emerging servant leaders working to further the common good.
 We also believe that each community has people within it with the gifts and the calling to meet the needs of that community, and if empowered, those leaders can solve many of the world’s most difficult problems.

-As a result of servant leadership courses facilitated by The Center for Sharing over the years, communities of practice in Mexico, Kenya, the Philippines, and the United States, have been born in order to assist participants to hear and follow God’s call on their lives.
-We walk alongside these leaders in their journey to reach out to marginalized groups of people, often in their own communities.
+As a result of servant leadership courses, communities of practice in Mexico, Kenya, the Philippines, and the United States, have been born in order to assist participants to hear and follow God’s call on their lives.
+With our Partners in Authentic Community (PAC), we walk alongside leaders in their journey to reach out to marginalized groups of people, often in their own communities.

 “All that is needed to rebuild community as a viable life form for large numbers of people is for enough servant-leaders to show the way, not by mass movements, but by each servant-leader demonstrating his own unlimited liability for a quite specific community-related group.“